Full-time: One year, Part-time: Two years. The course is delivered through evening classes and one-to-one tutorials.

 Campus, Full-time and Part-time

-The MA Music is a taught postgraduate course for musicians interested in developing their music practice and increasing their profile as a professional artist.
+The MA Music is a taught postgraduate course for musicians interested in developing their music practice and increasing their profile as professional artists.

-The MA Music tests ways of taking existing practice in different directions and then carrying out projects in which this work is presented to the public.
-The course is a space to try out bold, new ideas and an opportunity to gain the real-world skills required by professional musicians.
+The MA Music tests ways of taking music practice in different directions and then carrying out projects in which this work is presented to the public.
+The flexible modules allow for consideration of instrumental and studio composition, interdisciplinary and multimedia pieces, installation art, community projects and more.
+The course is a space to try out bold, new ideas and an opportunity to acquire the real-world skills required by professional artists.

 Applications from all candidates will be considered on their merits and in the light of the nature and scope of the programme or work proposed.
 Informal enquiries are welcomed.

 Applicants must demonstrate achievement of any one of the following:

 International Students are required to show competence in written and spoken English in addition to meeting the course entry requirements: International English Language Testing Service (IELTS) - minimum 6.5.

 To help support you, our course tutors are now available to chat with you virtually, either by video call, phone or email.
 Book here to connect with a UCLan expert in the area you’re interested in and explore your postgraduate study options in-depth.